Photographer: Rob Young

 Haukadalur Geothermal Area Facts

-- In addition, this astonishing region of the world also holds an important place in scientific history.
-That’s due to the amazing fact that one of the geysers found in the area actually holds its own impressive status.
-In point of fact, it represents one of the first geysers that modern man discovered.
+- Somewhat intriguingly, this astonishing region of the world also holds an important place in scientific history.
+That’s due to the amazing fact that one of the geysers found in the area actually holds its own, independently impressive status.

 Related Articles